LauraCarter/lauracarter.github.io/index.md

 _July 2022_: **'The impact, value, and challenges for women and open data sharing,'** panellist, with Paz Bernaldo (Open Life Science), Esther Plomp (Delft University of Technology, Netherlands), and Irene Ramos (National Commission for the Knowledge and Use of Biodiversity (CONABIO), Mexico); facilitated by Emmy Tsang (Open Life Science); [IFLC WLIC 2022](https://2022.ifla.org/conference-programme/), online

-_June 2022_: **'Sex, gender, binaries and categories: frictions in data about humans,'** The Alan Turing Institute, London, UK
+_June 2022_: **'Sex, gender, binaries and categories: frictions in data about humans,'** The Alan Turing Institute, London, UK, [online](https://zenodo.org/records/6655865)

 _May 2022_: **‘Surveillance and Subjecthood: Gender, Race, and Class in the Constitution of Data Subjects,’** panellist, with Jens T. Theilen (Helmut-Schmidt-University, Hamburg, Germany) and Aisha P.L.
 Kadiri (École normale supérieure, Paris, France); chaired by Felix Bieker (Office of the Data Protection Commissioner (ULD) Schleswig-Holstein, Kiel, Germany); Surveillance & Society Conference 2022, Rotterdam/online